cloudytuts/website/content/en/tutorials/kubernetes/nested-namespaces-for-multitenancy.md

 tags:
   - namespaces
 description: |
-    Learn how to implement nested namespaces in Kubernetes using the new Hierarchical Namespaces resource type, and move away from two dimensional resource organization.
+    Learn how to implement nested namespaces in Kubernetes using the new Hierarchical Namespaces resource type, and move away from two-dimensional resource organization.
 ---

 Namespaces are way of organizing resources into common groups.
-The limitation up until now has been the flat, two-dimensional heirarchy of namespaces.
+The limitation up until now has been the flat, two-dimensional hierarchy of namespaces.

 Unfortunately, at the time of writing this tutorial, hierarchical namespaces are not a built-in feature of Kubernetes or kubectl.
 Instead, it is available as an extension to be installed on your cluster, which an accompanying plugin for kubectl.